The future is electric

 Hybrid Electric Vechicles

-These are the hybrid vehicles equipped with a gasoline/diesel engine and a supporting electric motor that is recharged solely by the movement of the vehicle or the heat engine.
+These are the hybrid vehicles equipped with a gasoline/diesel engine and a supporting electric motor that is charged solely by the movement of the vehicle or the heat engine.
 Therefore, these vehicles do not have an outlet for electric charging and their range in pure electric is extremely limited.
 For these reasons, they are not considered in the market shares mentioned here.

 The 2030 scenario in Italy